LLC9999/No-knives-kitchen/docs/support.md

 title: Support & Urgent Help
 ---

+⚠️ **Trigger Warning**

+This page talks about mental health and intrusive thoughts.
+Please read with care and step away if you need to.
+If you are in crisis or require support, please utilise the contact list below.

 > This site is not medical advice.
 If you are in danger or cannot keep yourself safe, please seek urgent help now.

 ## If it's an emergency